PersonalDataPipeline/pdpl-cli/src/apis/strava/README.md

 This API requires an access token which is retrieved using a rotating refresh token.
 In order to get this process started the first time, you'll need to authorize the local application for the Strava API.

-First, create a Strava application using [the steps in section B here](https://developers.strava.com/docs/getting-started/#account).
+First, create an application using [the steps in section B here](https://developers.strava.com/docs/getting-started/#account).
 Use the information shown to add the following to the `.env` file here:

 ```bash
 # .env